 During 2015, we began evaluating strategic alternatives related to our Huron Legal segment, including the potential divestiture of the practice.
 On December 10, 2015, we entered into an agreement to sell Huron Legal to Consilio, Inc. ("Consilio").
 Pursuant to the agreement, Consilio acquired substantially all of the assets and assumed certain liabilities of Huron Legal, and acquired all issued and outstanding equity interests in certain entities wholly owned by the Company.
-Huron Legal provides eDiscovery services, consulting services and contract management services related to law department management, information governance and compliance, legal discovery, litigation management, and legal analytics to legal departments, law firms and companies in connection with their eDiscovery, law department operations and contract and litigation management needs.
+Huron Legal provided eDiscovery services, consulting services, and contract management services related to law department management, information governance and compliance, legal discovery, litigation management, and legal analytics.